ChaitanyChaudhary/weather_data_manager/README.md

 6. The data will be stored in a CSV file named `weather-report.csv` in the project directory for future reference.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.